Main Streets Overlay - 1 Year Review

-At the Public Hearing where the Overlay was approved, Council directed City staff to monitor the effectiveness of the Overlay, consult with communities along 109 Street within the Overlay’s boundaries, and to prepare further amendments to the Overlay if necessary.
+On Monday September 11, 2017, City Council approved changes to Edmonton’s Main Streets Overlay (Item 5.3) to better support attractive, vibrant and walkable commercial streets in Edmonton.
+At that meeting, Council directed City Administration to monitor the effectiveness of the Overlay changes, consult with communities along 109 Street within the Overlay’s boundaries, and prepare further changes to the Overlay if necessary.

-The changes are being made to ensure consistency in development along the city’s main streets.
+The following changes were made to the Main Streets Overlay to improve consistency in development along the city’s main streets:

 The City of Edmonton is committed to citizen engagement.